Tecnun-eRacing/mirena_measure/src/DBMMK1/REAMDE.md

 # Dynamic Bicycle Model Mk1 (DBMMK1)

 **NOTE: This design is intended as a placeholder.
-Further on the proyect, other architectures should be considered**
+Further on the proyect, other architectures should be considered** **NOTE 2: Github kinda sucks balls so it wont display the matrixes at all.
+Just open this file with any good md formatter and youre golden**

 ## Overview
 The **Dynamic Bicycle Model (DBM)** is a mathematical representation of a wheeled vehicle’s motion, considering lateral dynamics, yaw rate, and steering input.
 The model accounts for the time step between updates, making it suitable for implementation in **Extended Kalman Filters (EKF)** and other discrete-time state estimation algorithms.